DastogirRudro/Food-sharing-apps-front-end/README.md

 # Food Sharing Website
 ## Purpose
-- This is a food sharing website her a man can post her/his food and if needed they can also edit it there have also a backend server and api a man can buy any of the user posted item if he have need any food
+- This is a food sharing website here a man can post her/his food and if needed they can also edit it there have also a backend server and api a man can buy any of the user posted item if he have need any food
 ## Live URL - https://food-sharing-1e66d.web.app/

 ## Key Feature